LocalTensor Constructor

 __aicore__ inline LocalTensor<T>() {}

-• This function is applicable to static tensor programming.
-It returns a tensor object based on the specified logical position, address, or length.
+• This function is applicable to static tensor programming and returns a tensor object based on the specified logical position/address/length.

 1